niranjankala/niranjankala.github.io/_posts/2023-10-01-securing-net-web-applications-with-authentication-harnessing-the-power-of-social-media-provider-authentication.md

 Before we dive into the implementation, make sure you have the following:

 1. Visual Studio or Visual Studio Code installed on your system.
-2. An ASP.NET Core web application project created.
+2. An ASP.NET Core web application project was created.

 **Step 1: Install the Required NuGet Package**